How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 📧

-Email & Loyalty
+Email & loyalty

 Loyalty cards, early access, tiered memberships.
 They respond to being treated as valued customers.